KoiOates/plover/README.rst

 you're set up where you don't need to serial into the C.H.I.P. via micro USB port, and then edit /etc/modules to get rid of or comment out the "g_serial" line, and add "usb_f_hid" in its place.
 Restart the C.H.I.P.

+On **Raspberry Pi**, I believe a "dwc2" line is also necessary in /etc/modules.

 Step 3: Run Plover and test the input and output.
 -------------------------------------------------